 A while ago, I wrote about my confusion regarding Weird Spotify Compression Artifacts.
 It turns out the artifacts I was hearing are not due to compression, but a result of audio watermarks that Universal Music Group embeds in digitally distributed tracks.
 This watermark is embedded in UMG tracks on Rdio, Spotify, iTunes, Amazon, and others.
-These watermarks can also be heard in Universal tracks broadcast over FM radio.
-Universal Music tracks make up about 25% of most online catalogs and its labels include Interscope, The Island Def Jam, Universal Republic, Verve, GRP, Impulse!, Decca, Deutsche Grammophon, Geffen, etc.
+The watermark can also be heard in Universal tracks broadcast over FM radio.
+Universal Music recordings make up about 25% of most online catalogs, and its labels include Interscope, The Island Def Jam, Universal Republic, Verve, GRP, Impulse!, Decca, Deutsche Grammophon, Geffen, etc.

 What the watermark sounds like